 I have always been fascinated by huge NBA players, particularly players over seven feet tall.
 Because when you see a seven footer in real life, it’s cartoonish how big they are.
 But what about guys that are another half foot or more above that?

 For as rare as it is to see one of these guys in the NBA, the 1993-94 season saw four separate players 7-4 or above in the league; Manute Bol, Shawn Bradley, Gheorge Muresan and Rik Smits.

-At 7-7, Bol and Muresan are the two tallest players to ever play in the NBA, with Bradley and Yao Ming tied for third.
+At 7 feet 7.5 inches, Muresan is the tallest player in NBA history.
+Bol (7-7) and Muresan are the two tallest players to ever play in the NBA, with Bradley and Yao Ming tied for third.
 Interestingly, Bol’s height was the result of his genetics while Muresan’s was the result of a pituitary disorder.

 Even though they were all 7-4 or above they each had different skill sets.